k-mktr/fedora-things-to-do/README.md

 - ✅ Enhancing user experience with more intuitive interface options
 - ✅ Adding Advanced Section for a custom Shell Commands
 - Implementing predefined configuration Profiles
-- Further organizing the code
+- Further organizing the code, improving readability
+- Improving the Quiet Mode code logic
 - Implementing a feature to save and load custom profiles
 - Developing versions for other Linux distributions (e.g., Debian/Ubuntu)
 - Adding more applications and configuration options